Types of Generators and Transfer Switches

 Transfer switches can be manual or automatic but both work in a similar way.
 The current in the conductor leading to the panel breaker is re-routed to the transfer switch and back to the panel breaker.
 The switch will not allow the simultaneous connection of the utility grid power with the generator power.

 Manual Type Transfer Switch – When the power goes down you must walk to the switch and operate it.
-So there’s there could be some lag in time to restore power when the utility goes down.
+So there could be some lag in time to restore power when the utility goes down.
 Manual transfer switches are generally used with portable generators.

 Advantages